bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 > Lightweight custom tagged input form control, with options for customized interface
 > rendering.

 Tags are arrays of short strings, used in various ways such as assinging categories.
+Use the default user interface, or create your own custom interface via hte use of the default scoped slot.

 The tagged input was aded in BootstrapVue release v2.x.0

 ## Basic usage

 Tags will have any leading and tailing whitespace removed, and duplicate tags are not permitted.
+Tags that contain spaces are permitted by default.

 **Default render:**